azecdev90/laravel-vue-spa/README.md

 ## Backend
 - API implemented
 - Error responses made with
-- Resources used for better
+- Resources used for consisten display API data
--
+- Request implemented for validation